etheleon/etheleon.github.io/_posts/articles/2017-03-07-pythonMEGAN.md

 ![mosiac plot](/images/posts/combiningTAX-KO.png)

+Here we see the transcriptome summary and one highest expressed KOs (right most) is a one responsible for nitrogen metabolism is mostly being expressed by a single genus (orange).

 `0` in the `ncbi-taxid` and `K00000` in the KEGG-ko columns stands for unclassified.

 What if you want to find out the names organisms from NCBI’s taxid?